grantnathanielbrown/slithereen/slithereen-frontend/planning/planning.md

 - on next question submit, request to API
 - server receives data, socket.emit to all users, state is updated with QuestionObject
 - on submit guess, match with answer in QuestionObject.
 If right, emit "user guessed X. He was correct, so he scored Y points! or "user guessed X. He was wrong.
 Who else wants to guess?"

+SOCKET.IO PATH

+FRONTEND socket.emit = > BACKEND socket.on => BACKEND socket.emit => FRONTEND socket.on

+EXPRESS

+io.on connection = > set up event listener for connection. put all your functions in here socket.on => set up event listener for custom events. nested inside is
+    io.emit, which sends a message to all connected sockets

+REACT
+socket.on => set up event listener for